davidmarne/wui_builder/README.md

 - I quite like dart.
 - I don't like un-typed templates, so angular ain't my jam.
 - over_react has some downsides:
-  - it incurs a large performance burden due to js interop & map lookups
+  - it incurs a large performance burden due to js interop
   - it has to adapt to a js api, which can be difficult due to differences in the languages

 [docs]: https://davidmarne.github.io